 Classes will be held every weekday on the campus of the Universidad Complutense de Madrid.

 What are the living arrangements during the Spanish Immersion Program?

-Students and a faculty supervisor will live in university housing in Madrid.
-University facilities include access to laundry services, Internet access, swimming pool, tennis courts, and other benefits.
+Students and a faculty supervisor will live in dorm-style housing in Madrid within walking distance from the university campus.
+Facilities available to participants will include access to laundry services, Internet access, swimming pool, tennis courts, and other services.